davebenson/doom4-walkthrough/README.md

 Notes on Combat Challenges:
 * Chiropractor: Imps are a bit scarce in convenient locations.
 There are a lot on the bridge, but you'll have to be slightly patient to lure them into Glory Kill range, and even then sometimes they'll be at the back of a platform and it's not possible to get behind them.
+(Use the Dazed and Confused Rune whenever you are attempting this challenge).

 There are a number in the fight outside the tower, including 4 near the entrance to the fight (and checkpoint).
 There are a few in the first big fight, and there's 4 scattered at the upper regions of the tower.
 Finally, there's some in the giant fight at the end of the level.

 * Searching High and Low: easy.
 * Overkiller: there are 3 Quad Damage Powerups: in the fight just outside the tower, in the fight in the base of the tower, and in the truncated big fight at the end of the mission.
 It is quite possible to achieve this in any of those fights: as long as you use the powerup you'll probably be fine.
 I recommend Plasma Gun/Heat Blast for bulk killing.